phoeniX-Digital-Design/phoeniX/README.md

 make code project=my_project
 ```
 Provided that you name your project sub-directory correctly and the RISC-V Toolchain is configured without any troubles on your machine, the Makefile will compile all your source files separately, then using the linker script `riscv.ld` provided in `/Firmware` it links all the object files necessary together and creates `firmware.elf`.
 It then creates `start.elf` which is built from `start.s` and `start.ld` and concatenate these together and finally forms the `my_project_firmware.hex`.
 After that, `iverilog` and `gtkwave` are used to compile the design and view the selected waveforms.

-> Further Configurations
-: The default testbench provided as `phoeniX_Testbench.v` is currently set to support up to 4MBytes of memory and the stack pointer register `sp` is configured accordingly.
+> Further Configurations: The default testbench provided as `phoeniX_Testbench.v` is currently set to support up to 4MBytes of memory and the stack pointer register `sp` is configured accordingly.
 If you wish to change this, you need configure both the testbench and the initial value the `sp` is set to in `/Firmware/start.s`.
 If you wish to use other specific libraries and header files not provided in `/Firmware` please beware you may need to change linker scripts `riscv.ld` and `start.ld`.

 </div>

 ### Windows